Mehdi5598/WEB/README.md

 # WEB
-A web application that store data about previous internships
+A web application that helps students from CESI Exia find internships